zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

    root# cp ~/private-key.pem <SECURE-DIR>/private-key.pem.backup
    ```

 4. Generate the certificate.
 Include the <span style="white-space: nowrap;">`-new`</span> and <span style="white-space: nowrap;">`-x509`</span> parameters to make a new self‑signed certificate.
 Optionally include the <span style="white-space: nowrap;">`-days`</span> parameter to change the key's validity lifetime from the default of 30 days (10950 days is about 30 years).
-Respond to the prompts with values appropriate for your testing deployment.
+Follow the prompts and enter values appropriate for your testing deployment.

     ```none
     root# openssl req -new -x509 -key ~/private-key.pem -out ~/self-cert.pem -days 10950